Business Insider is hiring a paid graphic design intern

-Business Insider is looking for a Graphic Design Intern to join the newsroom’s Graphics team.
+Business Insider is looking for a Graphic Design Intern to assist the newsroom’s Graphics team.

 Projects would range from basic Photoshop requests to more creative assignments such as maps, charts and infographics — like these.